pabloazurduy/pabloazurduy.github.io/_posts/2023-10-19-distances.md

 I linked here the sklearn implementation, but you have similar methods in [`KDTree`][8] and in [`BallTree`][9], and also in other libraries such as [`scipy`][10]

 ## Implementation
-we will generate some random data to do an example, and we will compare two tree structures to measure the time of what its the fastest one
+We will generate some random data to do an example, and we will compare two tree structures to measure which one is the fastest.

 ```python
 # this script compares two tree structures on the search of the k-closest neighboors, a very traditional problem on approximated matching